JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ### Pass Values to Meta-Runners

-A [meta-runner](working-with-meta-runner.md) allows you to extract build steps, requirements, and parameters from a build configuration and create a custom build runner out of them.
+A [meta-runner](working-with-meta-runner.md) allows you to extract build steps, requirements, and parameters from a build configuration and create a custom build runner.

 See this article for the example of an Ant-based meta-runner that utilizes the custom `system.artifact.paths` parameter to publish artifacts via a corresponding [service message](service-messages.md): [](working-with-meta-runner.md#Preparing+Build+Configuration).